TheFuhrmans

 • I use all three and like each one for different reasons.

 • If I only had one computer, it would be a Mac.
-It requires less add-on software, it takes less maintenance time, and it works.
+It requires less add-on software, less maintenance time, and it works.

 • I love the iPhone, but can't justify the monthly phone bill.
 I don't use a phone much.